 If a check written on your trust account is returned to the payee due to insufficient funds, or if a check honored by your bank creates an overdraft which is not paid in full within three (3) business days, your bank is required by Rule 1.15(e) to send a report to the Alabama State Bar notifying the Office of the General Counsel of the same.
-As a practical matter, the bank will notify the Office of General Counsel regardless of whether the item is made good within three business days.
+As a practical matter, because of automation the bank will notify the Office of General Counsel regardless of whether the item is made good within three business days.

 Receipt by the bar of such a notice is grounds for an investigation of you and your trust accounting practices.
-This requirement, which was added in 1997, should give Alabama lawyers added incentive, and justification, for refusing to disburse funds from their trust accounts until they are sure the client's funds are collected.
+Although it will usually take several bounced checks or overdrafts over a short period of time to trigger an inquiry, this requirement, which was added in 1997, should give Alabama lawyers added incentive, and justification, for refusing to disburse funds from their trust accounts until they are sure the client's funds are collected.